ennywnad/ward-watch/README.md

 ## How To Play

-**WASD or Arrow Keys:** Move (oh wait, we didn't add that yet.
-Click to move like it's 1997.)
+**WASD or Arrow Keys:** Move your nurse around.
+Much easier than clicking.

-**Click/Tap:** Move your nurse around.
+**Click/Tap:** Move your nurse to a specific spot.
 She'll walk there.
 Eventually.
 When she's done with her current crisis.

-**Mouse/Touch:** In mug mode, drag stickers onto your mug because this is what passes for "recognition" in healthcare.
+**Auto Nurse Mode:** Toggle this on in Settings or via the HUD button to let the nurse prioritize tasks automatically.
+Perfect for when you need a break.

 ### The Good Stuff (Things That Keep You Alive)